-Social media star Logan Paul apologizes for posting video of body
+YouTube star Logan Paul posts new apology for showing video of body

 Text "741741"

-He removed the original video from YouTube, but it remains available online elsewhere.
-In it, Paul and his group come upon a body hanging in the Aokigahara forest.
-They call out to him and Paul asks someone to call the police twice.
+Paul removed the original video from YouTube, but it remains available online elsewhere.
+In it, Paul and his group are visiting Aokigahara forest, which is known throughout Japan as "suicide forest."
+Signs posted there offer a hotline number and urge suicidal visitors to seek help.

+They come upon a body hanging in the forest and call out to him.
+Paul asks someone to call the police twice.

 After he sees the body, Paul says: "This is a first for me.
 This literally probably just happened."